-If it is decided that the allegation involves such a significant risk to the safety of the overall community that it is necessary to initiate formal complaint procedures, then the Title IX Coordinator will institute the formal complaint procedures outlined in Section 6, 8 or 9 of this policy, as appropriate.
-If it is decided that the allegation does not involve a significant risk to the safety of the overall community, the Title IX Coordinator may close the case, and will create a record for the University's Title IX files detailing why this decision was made and how it was not clearly unreasonable under Title IX standards.
-Likewise, if the Title IX Coordinator institutes a formal appeal on his/her own motion but, after an investigation, it is clear to the Title IX Coordinator or Deputy Title IX Coordinator assigned to the case, along with the Senior Legal Counsel to the President, and Vice President for Student Affairs (if the respondent is a student) or Director of Human Resources (if the respondent is a faculty or staff member) that the case does not, in fact, present a significant risk to the safety of the overall community, the Title IX Coordinator's motion to institute the case may be withdrawn and the case closed.
+If it is decided that the allegation presents an imminent and serious threat to the health and safety of the complainant or others on campus or prevents the university from ensuring equal access on the basis of sex to its education program or activity such that it is necessary to initiate complaint procedures, then the Title IX Coordinator will institute the complaint procedures outlined in Section 3 of this policy, as appropriate.
+If it is decided that the allegation does not meet that standard, the Title IX Coordinator may close the case and will create a record for the University's Title IX files detailing why this decision was made and how it was not clearly unreasonable under Title IX standards.
+Likewise, if the University institutes a complaint on his/her own but, after an investigation, it is clear to the Title IX Coordinator and the Deputy Title IX Coordinator assigned to the case, along with the Vice President for Student Affairs (if the respondent is a student), or the Human Resources Employee Relations Manager (if the respondent is a staff member) or Provost (if the respondent is a faculty member) that the case does not, in fact, present an imminent and serious threat to the health and safety of the complainant or others on campus or prevents the university from ensuring equal access on the basis of sex to its education program or activity, the Title IX Coordinator's decision to institute the case may be withdrawn and the case closed.